S3-working-group/s3-practical-guide/content/src/introduction/agreement.md

 Shared guidelines about why, how and when to act, and what is specifically required, enable effective collaboration.

-Agreements are created in response to [organizational drivers](glossary:organizational-driver), are **regularly reviewed**, and evolved as necessary.
+Agreements are created in response to [organizational drivers](glossary:organizational-driver), are **regularly reviewed** and evolved as necessary.

 **Overall accountability** for an agreement lies with the people that make them.